UNopenGIS/smartmaps/docs/get-involved/community-meetings/international/index.md

-# UN Smart Maps International Meetups
+# UN Smart Maps Meetup Monthly

 We are regularly meeting online every month.
 Here are our standard agenda for International Meetups.